mallikaravi/RecipeManager/README.md

 Technology
 ============
-The following technologies are used in designing and developing the Spotifoo application.
+The following technologies are used in designing and developing the recipe manager application.

 1. Java – Coding language for implementing the Recipe Manager application
 2. Eclipse - IDE Purpose